When adult sexual abuse victims come forward with allegations of abuse, they

 I shouldn’t even need to explain this one.
-However, after I got away from my abuser, a close friend suggested that maybe the doctor had done some good along the way.
-It is preposterous that we were being helped and hurt at the same time.
-Although the abuser wanted us to believe that he was mostly doing well by us, it is impossible to seduce and abuse people and help and support them at the same time.
+However, after I got away from my

+I explained that if I gained anything positive from my time with the predator, the glory goes to God, not the sociopath who admitted to methodically grooming me to use me for his perverted sexual gratification.
+It is preposterous to think that we were being helped and hurt at the same time.
+Although the abusers want us to think that they were mostly doing well by us, it is impossible to seduce and abuse people and help and support them at the same time.

 There is no light in the darkness.
-“What sorrow for those who say that evil is good and good is evil, that dark is light and light is dark, that bitter is sweet and sweet is bitter.”
+“What sorrow for those who say that evil is good and good is evil, that dark is light, and light is dark, that bitter is sweet and sweet is bitter.”
 Isaiah 5:20 (NLT)

 Can God bring beauty from the ashes in time if we let Him?
 Yes.
 He can and

 There will be triggers, out of our control, that last a lifetime.

 “Oh well.”
-Oh well means I don’t want to deal with your pain, so move on.
-Or it may mean, I don’t know how to help you with this, so let’s just forget it.
-I know people who say this to victims are well-intentioned, but I also know immediately that they haven’t walked in our shoes.
+As in, “I don’t want to deal with your pain, so move on.”
+Or it may mean, “I don’t know how to help you with this, so let’s just forget it.”
+I know people who say this to victims are well-intentioned, but I also know immediately that they haven’t walked in

 We want you to know that we were victims of a crime.

 just as others don’t owe us an explanation about crimes committed against them.